☢ A Self Called Nowhere ☢

 Even when placed on a smooth surface, this spool can barely roll at all.
 When the surface inevitably becomes rough again, it is so difficult to keep moving that it just wants to stop completely.

-Just getting this far has quelled a lot of my internal chaos and I feel like I can think much clearer than I have in a long time, but it seems that this is only the beginning.
-There is still quite a bit of inner dysfunction, unaddressed problems, and interferance from other neurodivergencies and mental illness.
+Just getting this far has quelled a lot of our internal chaos and we feel like we can think much clearer than we have in a long time, but it seems that this is only the beginning.
+There is still quite a bit of inner dysfunction, unaddressed problems, and interference from other comorbid conditions.